 E & M

 recEive and transMit (or ear and mouth).
-As the analog interface between a radio and the LMR gateway, the E&M interface provides voice signals from radio channels, which are then mapped to IP multicast or unicast.
+The E&M interface provides voice signals from radio channels, which are then mapped to IP multicast or unicast.
 The E&M interface provides the most common form of analog trunking.

 1. Trunking arrangement that is generally used for two-way switch-to-switch or switch-to-network connections.
 Cisco's analog E&M interface is an RJ-48 connector that allows connections to PBX trunk lines (tie lines).
 E&M also is available on E1 and T1 digital interfaces.